Dean: Shawn Orr

 eAshland is dedicated to the development and implementation of non-credit certificates and professional learning opportunities. eAshland also provides support for the ideation, development, and growth of for-credit distance, hybrid, and technology-enhanced instruction.
-We focus on removing geographical and instructive barriers, to promote the growth and diversity of the community at Ashland University.
+By removing structural barriers, we promote the growth and diversity of the community at Ashland University.
 By providing unique educational experiences for learners from high school through retirement, we foster a culture of life-long learning.

 General Admissions Procedures for Online Programs

-See Online Undergraduate Admissions Procedures and Graduate School Admissions Procedures complete details.
-Complete appropriate online application under “Graduate, Online, and Adult” at https://apply.ashland.edu/apply/.
+See Online Undergraduate Admissions Procedures and Graduate School Admissions Procedures for complete details.
+Complete the appropriate online application under “Graduate, Online, and Adult” at https://apply.ashland.edu/apply/.

 Elise Riggle, Assistant Director of Academic Instruction - LearnAU

 Carla Coon, Program Manager of College Credit Plus